-All of our pipeline peptides, except for CB4211, our clinical candidate, are in various stages of research.
+All of our pipeline peptides, except for CB4211, our first clinical candidate and CB5138-3, our second clinical candidate, are in various stages of research.
 There is no guarantee that any additional MDP analog will be advanced to clinical development, or that the activity demonstrated in preclinical research models will be shown in human testing.